Tigerair Mandala: History

 Mandala has now completed the IOSA (IATA Operational Safety Audit) of the International Air Transport Association (IATA), and other manufacturer audits.
 It contracted maintenance of its aircraft to Singapore Airlines Engineering Company (SIAEC).
 Its safety improvements were recognized by the European Union as Mandala was among four Indonesian airlines (the others were Garuda Indonesia, Airfast Indonesia and Premiair) officially struck from the EU airline ban list on July 14, 2009.
 Mandala is listed in Category 1 by the Indonesian Civil Aviation Authority for airline safety quality.

 In January 2009, Mandala Airlines completed the phasing out of its older Boeing aircraft, replacing them with newer Airbuses.
 On April 20, 2009, Mandala moved its Jakarta operations to the new Terminal 3 of the Soekarno-Hatta International Airport.
 In April 2010, Mandala Airlines announced international services to Hong Kong, Macau and Singapore.
 These services started on June 25, 2010.

 Shortly after services between Jakarta and Macau started on 21 July 2010, the airline announced that all flights between 22 and 29 August 2010 had been cancelled.
 Concerns were raised by some passengers that the company did not provide adequate information about the abrupt cancellations.

-On January 13, 2011, Mandala Airlines temporarily stopped flying all of their fleet due to debt problems.
-In May 2011, Singapore-based Tiger Airways thru Road Aviation Pte.
-Ltd. and Saratoga Investama, an Indonesian strategic investment company owned by Edwin Soeryadjaya, Patrick Walujo and Sandiaga Uno, announced their plans in a filing to the Singapore Stock Exchange on Thursday.
-Tiger Airways will acquire a 33 percent stake, while the Saratoga Group will buy 51 percent of Mandala.

-Mandala Airlines will focus on Low Cost Carrier (LCC) market because one of the shareholders, Tiger Airways also run an LCC operation.
+On January 13, 2011, Mandala Airlines temporarily stopped flying all of their fleet due to financial problems.
+In May 2011, Singapore-based Tiger Airways through Road Aviation Pte.
+Ltd. and Saratoga Investama, an Indonesian strategic investment company owned by Edwin Soeryadjaya, Patrick Walujo and Sandiaga Uno, announced their plans in a filing to the Singapore Stock Exchange.
+Tiger Airways was to acquire a 33 percent stake, while the Saratoga Group would buy 51 percent of Mandala.
+Mandala Airlines would focus on the low cost carrier (LCC) market because one of the shareholders, Tiger Airways, also runs an LCC operation.

 The company was reported to have asked the commercial court to delay debt recovery action against the airline.
 The official application for postponement of debt payments to the Commercial Court has been filed for Rp.800 billion to about 271 creditors.
 At end of February 2011, the creditors had finally accepted the airline's debt settlement proposal to convert debt to equity.
 It was approved by 70.58 percent of total creditors from the total debt of Rp.2.4 trillion.
 After struggle with the funds, on September 24, 2011, the acquisition transaction was finally closed.
-Mandala would be back in the air 90 days after it, but certainly should got a new Air Operator Certificate first during it.
+Mandala would be back in the air 90 days after it, but certainly should got a new air operator certificate first during it.
 Two Mandala aircraft have been checked by the Transportation Ministry inspectors and Mandala Airlines have to resume service by February 15, 2012, or its AOC license would be revoked.
 Mandala will have 10 aircraft within one year.